yayahjb/neartree/NearTree/README_NearTree.txt

      long LeftFindK_FarthestNeighbors ( const size_t k,
            CNearTree<  T >& tFarthest, const T& t ) k is the maximum number of farthest neighbors to return.
-Finds this many if possible tFarthest is returned ContainerType or NearTree of the objects found if the tIndices argument is given it will be returned as a parallel vector of indices in the near tree of the objects returned. t is the probe point, used to search in the group of points insert'ed
+Finds this many if possible tFarthest is returned as the ContainerType or NearTree of the objects found if the tIndices argument is given it will be returned as a vector of indices in the near tree of the objects returned. t is the probe point, used to search in the group of points insert'ed